 About the Ontario Clean Technology Alliance

 The Ontario Clean Technology Alliance offers a highly educated workforce, excellent growth opportunities, a low-risk business environment, and generous R&D tax credits that are the envy of other countries.
-The Alliance includes Durham Region, Halton Region, Ottawa Region, City of Hamilton, Waterloo Region, Niagara Region, Windsor-Essex, City of Guelph and the Southwestern Ontario Marketing Alliance.
-Foreign Affairs, Trade and Development Canada as well as the Ontario Ministry of Economic Development, Trade and Employment are also Alliance partners.
+The Alliance includes Durham Region, Halton Region, Ottawa Region, City of Hamilton, Waterloo Region, Windsor-Essex, City of Guelph and the Southwestern Ontario Marketing Alliance.
+Department of Foreign Affairs, Trade and Development Canada as well as the Ontario Ministry of Economic Development, Trade and Employment are Alliance partners.
 For more information, go to www.ontariocleantechalliance.com